danfruehauf/NetworkManager-ssh/README.md

 ## Authenticating with SSH Agent

-Right now only <i>ssh-agent</i> authentication is supported, so you need to:

 You will need <i>ssh-agent</i> running before you start NetworkManager-ssh.

 How do you know if you have <i>ssh-agent</i> running?
 Simply run: